Utah Water Wells

 The primary water-bearing formation here is the Navajo Sandstone aquifer and alluvial sediments.
 Washington County wells run 100-500 ft typically.
 The Navajo Sandstone is a regionally significant aquifer; St. George area wells often complete in alluvial fan or sandstone bedrock.

-Cities and towns in Washington County
+Cities in Washington County

 How much does a water well cost in Washington County?

-How deep are wells typically in Washington County?
+How deep are wells in Washington County?